 How to be there for your friend with an eating disorder

-One friend was particularly helpful to me during my ED period.
+One friend was particularly helpful to me during the worst of my eating disorder.
 Since the moment I met her, she never commented on other people's bodies, how thin or fat they are, how much they lost or gained.
 She just made it seem like it genuinely wasn't a big deal.
 Not once in a decade of my eating disorder fight did she tell me that I lost or gained weight.

-While most people don't like gaining weight, for people with AN and BN this is not merely an inconvenience.
+While most people don't like gaining weight, for people with anorexia nervosa and bulimia nervosa, weight gain is not merely an inconvenience.
 Whenever I would gain what I deemed a significant amount (which really could only be a few pounds), I'd feel not just ashamed, but worthless.
 It felt like I did the worst thing that I possibly could and I'd suddenly felt unworthy of love or support.

 And that was true for anyone but this friend.
-By refusing to give value to or in any way acknowledge my weight changes, she made me see that, in her eyes, I wasn't defined by this.
+By refusing to give value to or in any way acknowledge my weight changes, she made me see that, in her eyes, I wasn't defined by my weight or my eating disorder.
 I'm now aware that my worth is not defined by my weight, but to this day she is the only person who truly makes me feel that at all times.

 Eating disorders are hard on the whole family, not just the person who is suffering.
-Sometimes that means you'll watch your mom cry herself to sleep because she can't help you.
-Sometimes you'll ruin a family vacation.
+Sometimes that means people with eating disorders will watch their mom cry herself to sleep because she can't help.
+Sometimes, an eating disorder will ruin a family vacation.

 I was painfully aware of how much I hurt the people who love me and who I love.
 I put them through too much, and that killed me.
 But my eating disorder was the one in control.
-So, I tried to talk to my family as little as possible about it, because this eating disorder was already a part of everyone's lives — sitting in the room with us all the time, growing bigger and bigger as we tried to look away to have one normal day.
+So, I tried to talk to my family as little as possible about my eating disorder and the struggles it caused, because this eating disorder was already a part of everyone's lives — sitting in the room with us all the time, growing bigger and bigger as we tried to look away to have one normal day.
 Nobody needed to hear more about it.